shanenn/shanenn.github.io/work.md

         </a>
     </h3>
     <ul>
-    {% for r in post.responsibilities}
+    {% for r in post.responsibilities %}
         <li> {{r | strip_html}} </li>
     {% endfor %}
     </ul>